OlivierDeBouclans/2007-The-Tetrix/README.md

 #### What

 As soon as I finished the tutorials, I wanted to try to program a full game.
 Among all the “simple” game I have in mind, I chose **the Tetris**.
-It was a good way too test all the things I had learn with these tutorials, a quite fun too.
+It was a good way too test all the things I had learn with these tutorials, and quite fun too.

 #### How